Living with a Chronic Condition: Five Fast Tips to Start Your Morning Right

 4. Eat a Nourishing Breakfast

 A good breakfast does not have to be time-consuming.
-Stock your fridge and pantry with items that are easy to prepare and nourishing.
-Breakfast foods such as hard-boiled eggs and overnight oats can be prepared ahead of time.
+Stock your fridge and pantry with nourishing, easily prepared items.
+Breakfast foods such as hard-boiled eggs and overnight oats can be prepped ahead of time.
 Other easy go-to options include multigrain toast with sesame butter or nut butter, or fresh fruit and Greek yogurt.

 blaz-erzetic-rg72M-LQ7ic-unsplash%2BListening%2Bto%2BMusic%2B1.jpg